 Rumbling, however, tends to mean a buildup of dirt and grime has accumulated inside of your furnace that is causing it to overwork.
 A rumbling can also signal a leak in the furnace which can be very dangerous.
 If your furnace begins to rumble, it’s best to take caution and immediately shut down your furnace and contact a professional.

 If you hear a loud grinding or screeching kind of noise coming from your furnace, this usually signifies an issue with the motor or a piece of the motor, like the bearing or belt.

 If you find your furnace constantly turning on and off by itself, this indicates that it is short cycling.
 This happens because your furnace is overheating and thereby forcing the limit switch in your system to turn on and off as a built-in safety measure.
 This will continue to aggravate your furnace until it breaks down.
-So make sure to call Martino HVAC for furnace repair right away if this happens to your furnace!
+So make sure to call Martino HVAC for furnace repair service in Toronto right away if this happens to your furnace!

 The noises we’ve outlined are just some of the most common noises that homeowners hear from their furnaces.
 Our technicians are fully certified and will ensure your furnace is running smoothly and properly.